Nick Maton Player Props: Tigers vs. Orioles

-The Detroit Tigers, including Nick Maton (.152 slugging percentage in past 10 games, including no home run), take on starter Grayson Rodriguez and the Baltimore Orioles at Comerica Park, Friday at 6:40 PM ET.
+On Saturday, Nick Maton (.184 on-base percentage in past 10 games, 72 points below season-long percentage) and the Detroit Tigers face the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
+First pitch is at 12:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3 with an RBI) against the Orioles.
+He had a hitless performance in his last game (0-for-3 with an RBI) against the Orioles.

 Nick Maton Game Info & Props vs. the Orioles